Scuubii/KOGC/software.md

 This will also not be the last of My guides or even this specifc guide, I'll add more to this as I feel like . . .
 This was all written in a single sitting so you can imagine I'm quite tired.

+# My way of advanced tinkering

+You don't have to do anything that I do, this is only my way of doing stuff, and my opinions on certain parts of Windows.

+# Windows Defender

+One of my least favorite parts of Windows, personally I uninstall it as soon as I boot in, if you know what you're downloading you're never going to need Defender, also it's one of the biggest game changers when it comes to latency.

+# Firewall

+This doesn't matter as much but I still prefer disabling it, most modern routers have a Firewall of their own, not to mention your ISP does as well, do you really need to be behind 3 firewalls? not really...
+All that being said Windows Firewall can be useful if you want to block specific apps from accessing the internet.